-During the first quarter, the longest bull market in history ended.
-The bear market started with the fastest decline in history.
-The Small Cap Core Equity Composite (the "Strategy") declined -26.53% net of fees, compared to a -30.61% decline for the Russell 2000 Index.
+During the first quarter, the Small Cap Focus Composite (the "Strategy") decreased -24.50% net of fees, compared to a -30.61% decline for the Russell 2000 Index.

 The average bear market results in a decline of 41% and lasts approximately 17 months.
 Perhaps not widely noticed, the Russell 2000 Index has fallen 42% from the beginning of September 2018 to its low on March 18th of this year.
 One could argue the Russell 2000 has been in a bear market for 18 months.
 Historically, small companies have led the market into both bear and bull markets.
 We believe small companies will lead the new bull market when it arrives.